Judges

 This bench book is intended to be a practical, user-friendly and informative guide for Magistrates to guide them in their work in the Magistrates Court.
 It comes in three chapters.
 Chapter 1 provides information on the foundations of the constitutional framework and legal system in the Kingdom of Tonga.
 Chapter 2 provides detail on the criminal jurisdiction, while chapter 3 provides detail on the family law jurisdiction.

-In March 2023, a second webinar on judicial wellbeing was again facilitated by Robyn Bradey, focusing on practical strategies for managing personal wellbeing and involved interactive exercises, self-reflection tools and open discussion.
+In March 2023, a webinar on judicial wellbeing was facilitated by Robyn Bradey, focusing on practical strategies for managing personal wellbeing and involved interactive exercises, self-reflection tools and open discussion.

 See below for highlights of the webinar – including a mindfulness warm up, an overview of juridical stressors and an interview with Coroner R Kay, who is both a mental health practitioner and judicial officer.